Do It Now

 How to Choose a Guardian

-- How well the children and potential guardian know and enjoy each other
+- How well the children and potential guardians know and enjoy each other

 - Parenting style, moral values, educational level, health practices, religious/spiritual beliefs